Joanna Moncrieff

 Joanna Moncrieff is a British psychiatrist and academic.
 She is Professor of Critical and Social Psychiatry at University College London and a leading figure in the Critical Psychiatry Network.
 Her books The Myth of the Chemical Cure and The Bitterest Pills are central texts in the critical psychiatry movement.

 She is critical of mainstream psychiatry's medical approach to mental illness.
-She has stated that while she does prescribe drugs to her patients sometimes, she is "not convinced that antidepressants have any use" and that there's a need "to find more non-medical ways of supporting people through crises".
+She has stated that while she does prescribe drugs to her patients sometimes, she is "not convinced that antidepressants have any use" and that there is a need "to find more non-medical ways of supporting people through crises".

 Moncrieff argues against what she calls the "disease-centred" model of psychiatric drug action, where the drugs are hypothesized to correct for an abnormality and therefore restore normal functioning (similar to how insulin is given for diabetes).
-Instead, she has proposed that a "drug-centred" model better explains their effects, where the drugs themselves actually cause abnormal states or alterations which coincidentally relieve symptoms (similar to how alcohol's disinhibiting effect may relieve social phobia, but doesn't "correct" for a chemical imbalance).
+Instead, she has proposed that a "drug-centred" model better explains their effects, where the drugs themselves actually cause abnormal states or alterations which coincidentally relieve symptoms (similar to how alcohol's disinhibiting effect may relieve social phobia, but does not "correct" for a chemical imbalance).

 Career

 In 1989, Moncrieff qualified in medicine from the University of Newcastle upon Tyne, then trained in psychiatry during the 1990s.
 In 2001, she started at University College London (UCL), where she is currently a teacher and researcher.
 For 10 years, she was a consultant at a psychiatric rehabilitation inpatient unit, then worked in various community mental health services.
 Her current title is Professor of Critical and Social Psychiatry at UCL, and she is a consultant psychiatrist at North East London NHS Foundation Trust.

 Moncrieff is a founder and co-chair of the Critical Psychiatry Network, a group founded in 1999 to scientifically challenge assumptions held by mainstream psychiatry about the nature of mental disorders and the effects of psychiatric interventions.
 The network now has over 400 members.

 In 2022, a Rolling Stone article criticized her because her research had been promoted by right-wing commentators, and because she had seemingly aligned with the political right on some other matters such as criticizing governmental COVID-19 vaccine mandates.
-Moncrieff has called the article "bizarre, gutter journalism", saying that she is always considered herself "on the left".
+Moncrieff has called the article "bizarre, gutter journalism", saying that she has always considered herself "on the left".
 Moncrieff has stood (unsuccessfully) in multiple local UK elections as a Labour Party candidate.

 Currently, she is leading the NIHR-funded RADAR study, which is evaluating an antipsychotic discontinuation program for people with schizophrenia and similar problems.